bielpatricio/shop_ignite/README.md

 # About The Project

 Challenger project from Ignite ReactJS 2022.
 To better understand the operation Next.js.
-In this project was created a hook, used reduce, .
+In this project was created a hook, used reduce, Stripe and Context.
 To check how use this API you just need click [here](https://docs.github.com/pt/rest/guides/getting-started-with-the-rest-api).

 <br>